-There is a range of network security methods to ensure strong defense mechanisms.
+There is a range of network protection methods to ensure strong defense mechanisms.

 Access control: This is to restrict or terminate illegitimate devices from accessing the organization's network.
 The users who are allowed to have permitted access to the network are also authorized to have access to a specific set of resources.

 Anti-Malware: Malware includes computer worms, viruses, and trojans that try to infect the entire network and can stay on infected machines for weeks.
 The security system should enforce features and techniques to prevent infection and remove malware instantly.

 Application security: Not all applications are genuine and malware free.
 Attackers use malicious and insecure applications as bait to gain access to the organizations’ network.
 So you would need an efficient integration of software, hardware and security processes to restrict suspicious apps.

 Behavioral Analytics: Analysing a network to understand its normal behavior is important.
 This would help you spot if the network is going through any abnormal behavior and hence work on any responsive protective methods.